-The DPA Disputes Chamber stated that compliance of the purpose limitation principle is one of the most important GDPR tenets.
+The DPA Disputes Chamber stated that compliance with the purpose limitation principle is one of the most important GDPR tenets.

 The holder of the public mandate (Mayor), to whom a common citizen entrusts with his personal data must take steps vigilantly.

 They must know that data gathered in public service can’t be used for personal purposes.
-In accordance with the Chamber, a resident trusts a holder of a public mandate with his data and expects not to use it for other purposes.
+The Chamber, a resident trusts a holder of a public mandate with his data and expects not to use it for other purposes.

-Because public services and agents are supposed to be our role models
+Because public services and agents are our role models

 The DPA said a mayor is highly expected to have complete knowledge of the GDPR obligations, ever since the GDPR applications has received a significant amount of public attention.

 Nevertheless, skirting these obligations constitutes an inevitable infringement of the GDPR, stated the Chamber.